samsquire/ideas5/README.md

 Memory is just a rectangle, a loop is a rectangle.

-# 424. Can control flow be simplified?
+# 424. Can control flow be reified and then simplified?

 And reserialized into a simpler codebase?